 When forecasting and tax planning work together, the entire dynamic shifts from reactive to proactive.

-Revenue Projections Enable Proactive Tax Positioning
+Revenue and Tax Projections Enable Proactive Tax Planning and Positioning

 For example, an S-corp owner who projects significantly higher income might increase their salary to maximize retirement contributions, or time a large equipment purchase to offset the additional tax liability.